apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

     command: /cp-nano-agent
 ```

-### 7. Update the `docker-compose.yaml` File
+### 7. Update Your Email Address (Optional)

 Edit the `docker-compose.yaml` file and replace "user@email.com" with your own email address, so we can provide assistance in case of any issues with the specific deployment in the future and provide information proactively regarding open-appsec.

 This is an optional parameter and can be removed.
-If we send automatic emails there will also be an opt-out option included for receiving similar communication in the future.
+If we send automatic emails, there will also be an opt-out option included for receiving similar communication in the future.

 ### 8. Start All Containers